-Streetscape and Landscape
+iii) Streetscape and Landscape

-Regarding the landscape along the street, all three units feature setbacks from the street and propose landscaping in the front of the three heritage style houses to mitigate the removal of trees from the street.
-Further submissions and drawings must confirm that the proposed plantings use trees and plants suggested in Section 9.8 of the Kleinburg-Nashville Heritage Conservation District Plan.
+Regarding the proposed landscape along the street, all three units feature setbacks from the street.
+Furthermore, landscaping is proposed in the front of the three heritage style houses to mitigate the removal of current landscaping along the street.
+The applicant has submitted the landscape drawings, plans, and information to demonstrate that an appropriate growing environment for the proposed trees and plantings can be achieved.
+The proposed landscape features trees and plants that are suggested in Section 9.7 of the Guidelines in the KNHCD.
+(Attachments 8. a-h)